shreesh1/OptimusPII/README.md

 - Detects and blocks credit card numbers in pasted content
 - Detects and blocks phone numbers in various international formats
 - Detects and blocks Social Security Numbers (SSNs) in pasted content
+- Support for custom regex patterns to detect additional types of sensitive information
 - Multiple operational modes:
   - Interactive: Shows a popup with highlighted sensitive information and asks for confirmation
   - Block and Alert: Automatically blocks and shows a notification